 - 2 teaspoons vanilla extract

 - ChocoMaker Candy Wafers, choice of color

 Rice Krispie Treats:

-In a pan, melt the butter over medium-low heat.
-Add milk and marshmallows.
+- In a pan, melt the butter over medium-low heat.
+Add milk, vanilla extract and marshmallows.
 Allow the marshmallows to melt over low heat.
-You don’t want the pan to get too hot, because you don’t want burnt marshmallows!
-Let them melt slow and easy.
+Don’t let the marshmallows burn, keep your heat on low and stir often.

 - While they melt, prepare a 9×13 inch baking dish with parchment paper along the bottom.

 - Once the marshmallows are melted, remove from heat and mix in the rice krispies.

 - Pour the marshmallow/rice krispie mix into the prepared baking dish and spread out in an even layer.